create3000/x_ite/docs/_posts/components/EnvironmentalEffects/TextureBackground.md

 #### Hints

 - Setting the same color at two consecutive angles produces a solid color band.
+- Only one color might be rendered, others can be ignored.
 - [X3D Scene Authoring Hints, Color](https://www.web3d.org/x3d/content/examples/X3dSceneAuthoringHints.html#Color){:target="_blank"}

 #### Warning

 - You must have one more *skyColor* value than skyAngle values.
-Interchange profile hint: only one color might be rendered, others can be ignored.
+Interchange profile

 ### MFFloat [in, out] **groundAngle** [ ] <small>[0,π/2]</small>

 The angle array values increase from 0.0 nadir (straight down) to π/2=1.570796 (horizon).

-#### Hint
+#### Hints

+- This field may be ignored, applying the default value regardless.
 - [Radian units for angular measure](https://en.wikipedia.org/wiki/Radian){:target="_blank"}

 #### Warnings

 - You must have one more groundColor value than *groundAngle* values.
 - Colors at *groundAngle*=0 are ignored.
-Interchange profile hint: this field may be ignored, applying the default value regardless.
+Interchange profile

 ### MFColor [in, out] **groundColor** [ ] <small>[0,1]</small>